Japan became the fifth country to reach the moon after its spacecraft landed on the lunar surface | Technology

 - Japan

-But officials still were trying to determine whether they could classify the feat as a total success, because they needed more time to analyse whether the spacecraft, which wasn't carrying astronauts, made a pinpoint landing.
-There could also be an issue with the power supply.
+Officials also said they needed more time to analyse whether the spacecraft, which wasn't carrying astronauts, made a pinpoint landing — one of the priorities of the mission.

-Hitoshi Kuninaka, head of the Institute of Space and Astronautical Science, said they believe that rovers were launched and data were being transmitted back to Earth.
-But the lander may have a problem with its solar power panels, and appears to be operating only on batteries for the moment.
+Hitoshi Kuninaka, head of the Institute of Space and Astronautical Science, said they believe that rovers were launched and data were being transmitted back to Earth from the Smart Lander for Investigating Moon, or SLIM.

+But he said that SLIM's solar battery wasn't generating power and the battery life of the spacecraft would only last a few more hours.
+He said that the priority now was for the craft to gather as much moon data as possible on the remaining battery.

 Japan follows the United States, the Soviet Union, China and India in reaching the moon.